7. MONEY, TIPS

 Q. Will masks be required during this tour?

-We take Covid-19 seriously.
-This destination was chosen for the ability to spend as much time as possible outside and we will have spare masks and hand sanitizer available during the tour.
 There are still inherent risks with traveling while Covid-19 is considered a worldwide pandemic and one’s health cannot be guaranteed by WanderTours.

 2. GETTING TO SPOKANE, WA